Beliavsky/Alan-Miller-Fortran/README.md

 [as319.f90](https://jblevins.org/mirror/amiller/as319.f90) Variable metric unconstrained function minimization without derivatives.

+[cobyla.f90](https://jblevins.org/mirror/amiller/cobyla.f90) Mike Powell's routine for minimization of non-linear functions with smooth non-linear constraints, using local linear approximations to the constraints.

 [conmin.zip](https://jblevins.org/mirror/amiller/conmin.zip) The classic CONMIN package for constrained minimization updated to Fortran 90.
 Test examples and the manual are included in the ZIP file.
 N.B.
 CONMIN is included as just one of the algorithms in TOMS algorithm 734 which can be downloaded from [netlib](http://www.netlib.org).

 [ga.zip](https://jblevins.org/mirror/amiller/ga.zip) A package for global minimization using genetic algorithms.
 Please note the copyright conditions if you want to use this for commercial purposes.